MSc Electronic Engineering via short courses

 How to gain your masters degree

-We award credits which are assessed by a written examination and additionally by coursework in the case of some modules.
-Each module is worth 15 credits and to obtain an MSc Electronic Engineering you need to gain 120 credits which are awarded for successful completion of seven to eight courses.
-In addition to this, our students also undertake a project that is awarded 60 credits.
+We award credits.
+These are assessed by a written examination and additionally by coursework in the case of some modules.
+Each module is worth 15 credits and to obtain an MSc Electronic Engineering via short courses you’ll need to gain 120 credits.
+These are awarded by attending seven to eight, one-week courses and successfully passing assessment for the corresponding eight modules.

-You must undertake a minimum of two modules a year.
-There is a separate handbook on the MSc Electronic Engineering via short courses that is given out once you have had your registration accepted.
+You must complete a minimum of two modules a year and undertake the necessary distance learning before completing your subsequent assessments.
+A separate handbook on the MSc Electronic Engineering via short courses will be provided once your registration has been accepted.
+This includes guidance on forming a study plan.

-The project is intended to occupy approximately 75 working days (or 600 hours), of which at least 10 days should be invested in planning and preparation for the interim assessment.
+The project is intended to occupy approximately 75 working days (or 600 hours), of which at least 15 days would be typically spent writing up an interim report halfway through and eventually a dissertation.

-You may carry out a project within your company to a schedule agreed by the company project supervisor, the University project supervisor and the student.
-Where a project is not possible to take within your company, you can be supervised on a project directly with an academic at the University.
+You may carry out a project within your company to a schedule agreed by the company project supervisor, the University project supervisor and yourself.
+Where a project isn’t possible to take within your company, you can be supervised on a project directly with an academic at the University.

-Note that this course consists of one-week short courses taken over a period of two to four years whereby typically two to three courses are taken each year.
+Note that this course consists of one-week short courses taken over a period of two to four years.
+Typically, two to three courses are taken each year.

-This course is not continuous and therefore at the present time the UK border rules require that you apply for one or two short term study visas each year for periods within which you will attend a course or examination for a module.
-Even if the University makes an unconditional offer, there is no guarantee that a visa would be granted.
+This programme is not continuous.
+At the present time, the UK border rules require that you apply for one or two short-term study visas each year for periods within which you will attend a course or examination for a module.
+Even if the University makes an unconditional offer, there’s no guarantee that a visa would be granted.

 The modules you can take

-* The RF Circuit and Systems course includes two modules: RF and Microwave Fundamentals at level six and RF Circuit and Systems Design at level seven.
+* The RF Circuit and Systems Design course includes two modules: RF and Microwave Fundamentals at level six and RF Systems and Circuit Design at level seven.

 **DL - This course is supplemented with a three month Distance Learning Programme comprising extra course material, tutorials, working through past exam papers and liaison with a tutor.